Files

 Considerations for Import

 FME can’t create new objects in the Smallworld database.
 You can only load into existing objects.
 This means that on import, the FME Smallworld writer data schema must accurately match the existing Smallworld object schema.
-This includes making sure you know which fields and geometries are mandatory, and also ensure that you load valid enumerated list (domain) values.
+This includes making sure you know which fields and geometries are mandatory, and also ensuring that you load valid enumerated list (domain) values.
 It’s useful to obtain a descriptive CASE report of the Smallworld objects that will receive the imported data.

 Before starting any data import, it's a good idea to inspect both the source dataset in the FME Data Inspector and the Smallworld objects to obtain a full understanding of the data schemas